NutritionalLungImmunity/nlisim/README.md

 following attributes:

 * time: The simulation time as a floating point number
-* grid: An instance of `simulation.grid.RectangularGrid` defining the simulation discretization
+* grid: An instance of `nlisim.grid.RectangularGrid` defining the simulation discretization
-* config: An instance of `simulation.config.SimulationConfig` providing configuration options
+* config: An instance of `nlisim.config.SimulationConfig` providing configuration options

 When a module is included in the runtime configuration, its own state is included as an additional "dynamic" attribute on this object.
 For example when